 Actually, this is just a comment.
 I did not find the movie as bad as ejhutchez, but I did enjoy it.
 (I am a westerns freak, so that may have had something to do with it).
 Make no mistake, it is no classic- but it is watchable.
 Anyways, the point I wanted to make is that the three American stars, all of whom- particularly Jack Palance- have trade mark voices and ways of talking were all poorly dubbed by what seem (or rather sound) to be Italian actors.
 That just strikes me as really weird.
 I do agree that the dual roles played by Van Cleef were the best part of the movie by far and that Boone and Palance did indeed seem to be walking through their parts.
 Still, it's better than a Tom Cruise movie.

-A preacher ( Lee Van Cleef) is gunned down by a cutthroat band (
+A preacher (Lee Van Cleef) is gunned down by a cutthroat gang (leading

-leading Jack Palance ) .
-The son (Leif Garret) of a Saloon girl ( Sybil
+Jack Palance) .
+The son (Leif Garret) of a Saloon girl (Sybil Danning)

-Danning ) is looking for the priest's brother , an ex-gunfighter (
+is looking for the priest's brother , an ex-gunfighter (again Van

-again Van Cleef ) .
-The gunman seeks vengeance on the evil men who
+Cleef) .
+The gunman seeks vengeance on the evil men who murdered him .

-murdered him .
-Lee Van Cleef is better in the two first films from
+Lee Van Cleef is better in the two first films from ¨Sabata¨ trilogy

-¨Sabata¨ trilogy directed by Frank Kramer or Gianfranco Parolini , the
+directed by Frank Kramer or Gianfranco Parolini , (the third was

-third is starred by Yul Brynner ) than here .
-These movies are
+starred by Yul Brynner) than here .
+These movies are enjoyable , full

-enjoyable ,full of gadgets , imagination, with some budget and produced
+of gadgets , imagination , with enough budget and produced by Alberto

-, here the producers are Menahem Golan and Yoran Globus ( Cannon
+the producers are Menahem Golan and Yoran Globus (Cannon Productions)

-The picture displays action , gun-play, showdown , and drama but badly narrated , besides with minimum budget and wasted casting .
+The picture displays action , gun-play , showdown , and drama but badly narrated ; besides , being in minimum budget and wasted casting .
 The movie has an awful cinematography and disappointing musical score .
-Jack Palance ( recently deceased ) as the leader band is excessive and exaggerated , as usual, he plays a megalomaniac nasty in an overdone playing .
-There appears Cody Palance , Jack Palance's son ( he has another daughter actress named Holly Palance too ) unhappily he early died .
-Richard Boone is underestimated in a minor role in spite of have a long career in classic Western .
-The singer Leif Garret as a dumb adolescent is mediocre , he played with Lee Van Cleef another spaghetti Western of similar style : ¨Kid vengeance¨ , being his maxim feat his acting as secondary in ¨ Outsiders ¨(Coppola) , later his career utterly failed .
-The motion picture is appalling directed by Gianfranco Parolini who used the pseudonym of Frank Kramer .
+Jack Palance (recently deceased) as the exaggerated band leader is overacting , as usual , he plays a megalomaniac nasty in an overdone as well as excessive interpretation .
+There appears Cody Palance , Jack Palance's son (he had another daughter actress named Holly Palance , too) , unhappily , he early died .
+Richard Boone is underestimated in a minor role , in spite of getting a long career in classic Westerns .
+The teen singer Leif Garret as a dumb adolescent is mediocre , he played with Lee Van Cleef another spaghetti Western in similar style : ¨Kid vengeance¨ , being his maxim feat the acting as secondary in ¨Outsiders¨ (by Francis Ford Coppola) , later his career really failed .
+The motion picture was appallingly directed by Gianfranco Parolini who used the pseudonym of Frank Kramer .
+He began directing muscle-men epics as ¨Rocha¨, ¨The Macabeos¨ with Brad Harris and ¨The ten gladiators¨ with Dan Davis and Gianni Rizzo , Parolini's usual actor .
+After that , he continued with ¨commissioner X¨ series with Tony Kendall , fantastic genre with ¨Three supermen¨ and warlike movie as ¨5 per l'Inferno¨ with Gianni Garco (Sartana) and Nick Jordan .
+His first Western was ¨Johnny West¨ and later on , he directed the ¨Sabata trilogy¨ .
 Rating : Frustating , far fetching and uninspired Western .